 Give back to your community and to small-scale farmers around the world by offering conscious consumers meaningful and unique gift basket options.
 Consumable gifts like coffee, tea and chocolate are wonderful because they won’t collect dust on a shelf and are good gifts for “the person who has everything”.
 These are perfect for Hanukkah, Christmas and all holidays in between!

 Combine your creative talents with recycled baskets and assemble one-of-a-kind pre-made gift baskets this year.
 By offering people a few kinds of gift-giving options, you’ll sell more and make things quick and convenient for last-minute shoppers or the less-than-crafty.

-Send a call out to your congregation a few weeks in advance of your sale for donations of old baskets collecting dust at home.
-Collect the baskets, dust them off and give them new life by putting together pre-made baskets full of organic, fairly traded coffee, tea, cocoa and chocolate.
-A basket with a variety of a bag of coffee, a box of tea and a few chocolate bars always makes a delicious, well-rounded and inexpensive gift.
+Send a call out to your congregation a few weeks in advance of your sale for donations of old baskets hanging out in the attic.
+Give them new life by putting together baskets full of organic, fairly traded coffee, tea, cocoa and chocolate.
+A basket with a variety of a bag of coffee, a box of tea and a few chocolate bars makes a delicious, well-rounded and inexpensive gift.

 If you’re short on time or not the craftiest, give each person an empty basket that they can fill with items of their choice.
 Offer complimentary ribbon or a bow to top off the basket or charge a dollar or two to cover your costs.